7 Days (Sat - Sat)

-The 2010 anniversary stage of when the Tourmalet was first crossed in 1910.
-This is was tough stage 17 ridden by the amateur etapists in 2010, 2 days before the Tour and Stage winner Andy Schleck in 5 hours 3 minutes on the 22nd July 2010.
-Now where not expecting a time like that but you can follow in the wheels of the great riders by crossing the Col du Marie-Blanque, Col d’Aubisque and a grand finish on the Tourmalet.
+On our first day of our tour of the classic Cols of the Pyrenees, we take on the notorious slopes of the Col du Tourmalet, which have put the world's greatest cyclists to the ultimate test.
+This is was a tough stage 17 ridden by the amateur Etapists in 2010, 2 days before the Tour and stage winner Andy Schleck finished in 5 hours 3 minutes on the 22nd July 2010.
+Now, we're not expecting a time like that, but you're free to give it a go!
+On this ride you'll follow in the tracks of the great riders by crossing the Col du Marie-Blanque, Col d’Aubisque and a grand finish on the Tourmalet.

-A 2001 tour stage played out over some of the toughest climbs of the Pyrenees and the final climb up the climb Lance was nearly to lose the Tour in 2003 when a bag caught his handlebars, Lance never won this stage 14 on the 22nd July 2001 but this climb enabled him increase his lead over his rivals and give him a massive winning margin of over 5 minutes in Paris.
-Roberto Laiseka won the stage in 4hours 24 minutes.
+A 2001 tour stage played out over some of the toughest climbs of the Pyrenees.
+Lance nearly lost the Tour here in 2003 when a spectator's bag caught his handlebars!
+Lance never won this stage 14 on the 22nd July 2001, but this climb enabled him increase his lead over his rivals and give him a massive winning margin of over 5 minutes in Paris.
+Roberto Laiseka won the stage in 4 hours 24 minutes.
+21km Haut-De-La-Côte 34.50km Côte De Mauvezin 37.00km Côte De Capvern-Les-Bains 80.00km Col d’Aspin 109.50kms Col Du Tourmalet 144.50km Luz-Ardiden

-This is a Bespoke Tour please contact us for potential dates for your group, prices for bespoke start from £695.00 per person, includes half board accomodation.
+This is a bespoke Tour, so please contact us for potential dates for your group.